 A function that has been around for a while now, QR codes have had a real comeback due to advances in phone technology (being able to be scanned within native camera apps instead of a QR code reader, and typically working in tough-to-scan contexts now) and COVID-19 bringing this to check-in points everywhere.
 These can be used for anything printed, from marketing material to SoAs.
 My favourite QR Code generator is qr-code-generator.com as it is easy to use, report on, and has very cool integrated graphic options.
 Otherwise, there are plenty of free ones out there.

 One quick tip I like to use with QR codes is to hyperlink the image itself as well, so if being opened digitally, the functionality is still preserved.

 So, next time you’re sharing a link to a client, pause for a moment and consider if you could make it a little easier on your audience to get the most from what you’re sharing.
 This might just be one for bookmarking and sharing with your team as well, as we all move forward in helping our clients remotely more and more.

 Time to give your digital experience a brush up?
 Our Simply Advice Websites service makes having a great site easy and cost-effective.
 Check it out at advicewebsites.com.au or contact me directly to discuss.

-- Customer Effort Score is a powerful measure of how easy you are to do business with.
+- Customer Effort Score is an effective measure of how easy you are to do business with.
 Whilst your hyperlinking method would only be a minor factor here, they all compound.
-To learn more on the importance of Customer Effort, and the impact on businesses, this article from Gartner is a good start: gartner.com/smarterwithgartner/unveiling-the-new-and-improved-customer-effort-score/
+To learn more about the importance of Customer Effort, and its impact on businesses, this article from Gartner is a good start: gartner.com/smarterwithgartner/unveiling-the-new-and-improved-customer-effort-score/

 - For how to add anchor links in WordPress (which also applies to our Simply Advice Websites clients): wpbeginner.com/beginners-guide/how-to-easily-add-anchor-links-in-wordpress-step-by-step/#manualclassicmethod